vladdeSV/gm_extensions/SPEC.md

 ### Array reference marker

 If an argument of the type `array` will be be modified by reference, then the type must be prefixed with an ampersand `&`.
 If the type is not modified by reference then it should not be declared with an array reference marker.

+### Nullable marker

+All types can be prefixed with a question mark signify that the value of the type can also be the built-in value `undefined`, representing an absense of a value.
+The value `undefined` is equivalent to many other programming languages `null` type, hence the markers name.

+#### Exmaples of nullable arguments

+* `name: ?string`, nullable string
+* `age: ?real<integer>`, nullable number
+* `names: ?&array<string>...`, nullable array references

 ## Examples of function declarations